jude27mad/tip-calculator/README.md

 - `--json` / `--csv`: Output machine-readable results.
 - `--copy`: Copy the printed output to the clipboard (requires clipboard support or `pyperclip`).
 - `--config`: Path to a config file (see below).
+- `--profile`: Load saved defaults (people, rounding, locale) by name.
+- `--save-profile`: Persist the current defaults under a name for later recall.
 - `--strict-money`: Enforce canonical money format (`$1,234.56`) instead of permissive parsing.
 - `--format`: `auto|simple|locale` — if `locale` (or `auto` with `--locale` provided), uses locale-aware formatting for output; otherwise uses a simple formatter.
 - `--locale`: Locale used when `--format locale` (e.g., `en_US`).
 Requires Babel.